gravel driveway

 One of the most common types of crushed limestone is #2 limestone gravel.
 These angular rocks pack best and are able to form a solid and dependable foundation while providing adequate drainage.

-Your middle layer might consist of a stone like #57 limestone which is typically about one inch in size.
+Your middle layer might consist of a stone like #57 limestone, which is about one inch in size.
 This crushed layer forms an ideal substrate that allows water to drain efficiently without carrying pieces of gravel with it.
-We recommend 57 limestone for locking in your driveway, limiting the amount of dust in flat areas.
-57 limestone is useful for flat driveways and helps with drainage.
+We recommend 57 limestone for locking in driveways and reducing dust in flat areas.
+It is a great choice for flat driveways.

-Dense grade limestone is a great option.
-This type of limestone is mixed with stone dust to create a tight, sturdy surface once compacted during installation.
+Dense grade limestone is another a great option.
+This type of limestone is mixed with stone dust to create a tight, sturdy surface once compacted.
 Although perhaps not as pretty as pure limestone, dense grade limestone acts as a great topcoat for sloped or hilly driveways.

 Walkways